 Suffolk County Pedestrian Accident Lawyer

 Accidents between cars and pedestrians have increased.
 Injuries that occur are often serious.
 If you or a family member were a pedestrian and injured by the driver of an automobile, a Suffolk County pedestrian accident lawyer can assist you in obtaining just compensation for your injuries.
-Consult with an injury lawyer in Suffolk County today to begin building a claim.
+Consult with an experienced personal injury lawyer in Suffolk County today to begin building a claim.
 En Español.

 When a driver of a vehicle strikes a pedestrian, the injuries to the pedestrian are often severe or fatal.
 If a pedestrian is injured by an automobile, they are entitled to be compensated for any injuries incurred as a result of the crash.